connectomicslab/connectomemapper3/paper/paper.md

-  with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard (\autoref{fig:cmp3-diagram}).
+  with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard.
 CMP3 has been designed around different characteristics and principles along which we will present it.

+\textbf{A flexible and interoperable workflow for multi-modal human connectome mapping.}
+CMP3 relies on Nipype [@GorgolewskiNipype:2011] and adopts a modular architecture.
+As illustrated by \autoref{fig:cmp3-diagram} CMP3's workflow is composed of three different pipeline (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
+Each pipeline is represented by a Nipype workflow that takes a BIDS formatted dataset as input, and runs a number of sub-workflows (stages).
+Each stage implements one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}), .
+BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.

 ![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

-\textbf{A flexible and interoperable workflow for multi-modal human connectome mapping.}
-CMP3 relies on Nipype [@GorgolewskiNipype:2011] and adopts an object-oriented programming style with a modular architecture.
-The workflow is composed of three different pipeline classes (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
-Each pipeline class provides methods to create and execute a Nipype workflow that runs a number of sub-workflows, described by stage classes and implementing one or multiple tasks, where each task can interface with either a specific tool including in FSL [@Jenkinson2012FSL], FreeSurfer [@Fischl2012FreeSurfer], ANTs [@AVANTS2008SymmetricBrain], dipy [@Garyfallidis2014DipyData], mrtrix3 [@Tournier2019MRtrix3:Visualisation], AFNI [@Cox2012], or with an in-house tool (\autoref{fig:cmp3-diagram}), taking datasets organized following the BIDS standard as inputs.
-BIDS allows CMP3 to automatically identify the structure of the input data, to check the availability of sMRI, dMRI, rfMRI, and derived data, and to collect all the available acquisition metadata.
-To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage object attributes (parameters) can be set by loading pipeline configuration files in `.json` format.
+To guarantee consistent processing in large neuroimaging cohorts, pipeline and stage parameters can be set by loading pipeline configuration files in `.json` format.
 The processing pipelines and stages are dynamically built and configured depending on (1) the input data (sMRI, dMRI, rfMRI), and on (2) pipeline stage parameters set in the different configuration files.